 Washington College prohibits any form of hazing by Washington College students on or off campus.
-Hazing, as defined by Washington College, can apply to individuals as well as student groups and is:
+Hazing can apply to individuals as well as student groups and is defined by Washington College as:

 Any action taken, created, or intended, to produce mental or physical discomfort, embarrassment, harassment, or ridicule that is directed at new or prospective members of a recognized student organization.
 Such actions may be perpetrated by an individual, an individual against an organization, or an organization against an individual.
 In case of violations, individuals and an organization as a whole may be subject to disciplinary action.
 In addition to Washington College’s Anti-Hazing policy, students must also comply with the Maryland Anti-Hazing law.

 The State of Maryland also prohibits hazing and defines it as such:

 - Prohibited — A person may not recklessly or intentionally do an act or create a situation that subjects a student to the risk of serious bodily injury or mental or emotional distress for the purpose of initiation into a student organization of a school, college, or university.

 - Penalty — A person who violates this section is guilty of a misdemeanor and, on conviction, is subject to imprisonment not exceeding 9 months or a fine not exceeding $2,500 or both.

 - Prohibited defense — The implied or expressed consent of a student to hazing is not a defense under this section.

 The College’s anti-hazing policies apply to any and all student groups and organizations on campus.
 The consent of those being hazed will not be accepted as a defense for those who have been found to violate college policies on hazing.

 Examples of Hazing